Quoding/optimneuralbandits/README.md

 Original versions of NeuralUCB / TS that are modified here: https://github.com/uclaml/NeuralTS

 Includes:
-* Vanilla NeuralTS and NeuralUCB
+* NeuralTS and NeuralUCB
-* NeuralTS with Dropout TS
+* NeuralTS with Dropout
 * NeuralTS with Lenient Regret